Da Vinci Schools: Schools

-Da Vinci Extension is a college and career program.
-Da Vinci students can earn an Associate's degree, Bachelor's degree or transferable college credit for free, in partnership with Southern New Hampshire University, UCLA Extension, and El Camino College.
+Rivet School with Da Vinci is a college and career program for Da Vinci seniors who opt to stay at Da Vinci to earn an Associate's, Bachelor's degree, or one-year of transferable college credit for free through Da Vinci's college partners, Southern New Hampshire University and Arizona State University (ASU).
+Students participate in a flexible, online accredited degree program with opportunities for career-connected learning experiences through internships, project consults, and boot camps in the community.
+Da Vinci seniors who choose to continue their journey with Rivet School with Da Vinci will enroll in college at no cost to the student or their family.
+Da Vinci is committed to providing a pathway to associate and bachelor's degree completion without financial barriers.

 Curriculum & philosophy

+Da Vinci students are preparing for college, career and life simultaneously through a project-based, real world curriculum that is shaped by industry and higher education partnerships to ensure students have access to a broad range of choices when they leave Da Vinci.

 Da Vinci Schools' graduation requirements are aligned with the UC/Cal State admission requirements.
-94% of the Class of 2020 graduates met the UC and CSU “A-G” requirements for admission (51% above the national average); 76% of graduates received four-year university offers (2015-2019).
-84% of Da Vinci graduates enroll in college immediately after high school, 20% above state and 15% above the national average.
-In 2020, Da Vinci Extension graduated its first student with a bachelor's degree from Southern New Hampshire University, at no cost and with no debt.
+95% of the Class of 2023 graduates met the UC and CSU “A-G” requirements for admission (51% above the 2023 State Average); 71% of graduates received four-year university offers (2012-2023); 82% of Da Vinci graduates enroll in college immediately after high school, 20% above state and national averages; 91% of Da Vinci students persist in the second year of college, 15% above the national average.
+Since inception, Da Vinci has 3,471 Alumni who collectively have earned 73 Certificates, 382 A.A. degrees, 592 Bachelor degrees, 38 Master degrees, and 1 PhD.

 Community partnerships

 Da Vinci Schools has partnered with many corporate, nonprofit and education institutions.
 Community partners offer students and faculty access to expert knowledge, industry-specific curriculum, internship opportunities, mentoring, teacher training, dual enrollment programs, career guidance, volunteer support, direct funding, and much more.

-Some of Da Vinci Schools’ partners include: Northrop Grumman, Belkin International, The Boeing Company, Chevron Corporation, Raytheon, SpaceX, Gensler, 72andSunny, Karten Design, Project Lead the Way, El Camino College, UCLA Extension, Southern New Hampshire University, Cal Poly San Luis Obispo, Loyola Marymount University, and many more.
+Some of Da Vinci Schools’ partners include: Northrop Grumman, Belkin International, The Boeing Company, Chevron Corporation, Raytheon, SpaceX, Gensler, 72andSunny, Karten Design, Project Lead the Way, El Camino College, Arizona State University, Southern New Hampshire University, Cal Poly San Luis Obispo, Loyola Marymount University, and many more.